Discovering...

 Period dramas, historical documentaries

-The exquisite Marinid-era theological school with carved stucco, zellige tilework, and cedar woodwork provides an authentic medieval Islamic setting that has featured in numerous period productions.
+The 14th-century Marinid theological school with carved stucco, zellige tilework, and cedar woodwork provides an authentic medieval Islamic setting.
+The courtyard's symmetry and detail have featured in productions requiring historical accuracy.
+Entry from 20 MAD.

 Endless Desert Epics